Is Sri Lanka a country you have wondered about visiting?

 Travelling inland between Fort Galle and Colombo are low-level tea plantations, rubber and palm oil plantations, and moonstone mines.

 Sri Lanka is famous for producing the most beautiful blue moonstone gem.
-To see the gems, the Canbuy Gem Museum in Kandy has some exquisite pieces.
+The Canbuy Gem Museum in Kandy has some exquisite pieces for you to see the gems.

 As we arrived near Colombo, the road became a four-lane highway.
-And having a driver with knowledge of the back roads came in handy to avoid traffic to visit Colombo.
+Having a driver with knowledge of the back roads helped us avoid traffic while visiting Colombo.

 Colombo, like Galle, was also an important port on the east-west trade routes for the Portuguese, Dutch, and British.